-MO.72 Terraced housing: collection must be from the rear or via front bin stores.
+MO.72 Terraced housing: collection must be from bin stores to the front of the property.

 MO.73 Communal bin stores: these must be integrated into building footprints with rear access and designed to avoid blank facades.

 MO.74 Layout considerations: tertiary streets must be designed in service loops to allow efficient refuse collection.